quentin-blacklock/quentin-blacklock.github.io/_pages/about.md

 - Planning data center and infrastructure updates.
 - Leader of Compliance Team for FSC & SFI Certifications.
 - IT Manager.
-- Administration and Support of Enterprise Applications.
+- Administration and Support of Enterprise Business Applications.
 - General Systems and Network Administration of over 200 users in an enterprise environment.
 - Director of Campus Security.